QinyueZheng/linguistic_datastory/index.md

 ### Talktiveness
 {% include imbalance_talktiveness_combine.html %}

-## Predictive Power
+## How Do They Perform?
+The intuition is that ontrack conversations will pertain the balance of the above mentioned linguistic cues, while the conversations that will go awry will show some inbalances.
+Results from the above suggest that linguisitc cues can be subtle signs of the conversation broken in the future.
+So, let's verify whether these linguistic cues are useful.

-To test whether these linguistic cues have any predictive power and to explore how they interact, we turn to a binary classification setting in which we try to detect whether the conversation will eventually turn awry. and devolve into a personal attack.
-We use logistic regression after univariate feature selection.
-The best setting for the model parameters is selected via 5-fold cross-validation, ensuring that instances from the same game and never found in both train and validation folds.
+To test whether these linguistic cues have any predictive power and to explore how they interact, we turn to a binary classification setting in which we try to detect whether the conversation will eventually go awry and devolve into a personal attack.
+We use the same balanced dataset as before, which contains half and half conversations that are ontrack and gone awry.

 ### Sentiment
-Changes in the sentiment expressed in conversation can reflect the status of the relationship.
+Changes in the sentiment expressed in a conversation can reflect the status of the relationship.
 When we select the sentiment score of each utterance in conversations to predict whether the conversation will go awry, the resulting model achieves a cross-validation accuracy of 53% with 95% bootstrapped confidence.

 ### Politeness
 Linguistic politeness can show consideration for the feelings and desires of one’s interlocutors.
 To create and uphold interpersonal relationships, the politeness in conversations can be informative.
 We measure the politeness of each utterance using the Stanford Politeness classifier and use these scores to predict the conversation trends.
 The resulting model achieves a cross-validation accuracy of 52% with 95% bootstrapped confidence.